Can You Sell Your Life Insurance Policy?

 Surrender Your Policy

-When you agree to surrender your policy, a certain amount is indeed taxable.
+When you agree to surrender your policy, a certain amount is taxable.
 It’s also important to remember that if you haven’t had your policy for all that long, it likely will not be worth as much as an older policy you’ve had for quite some time—this is because younger policies are usually subject to surrender fees.
-These are elements that discourage some from the option of surrendering their policy.
+These are elements that discourage some from surrendering their policy.

 Let Your Policy Lapse

-Sometimes reinstating your policy is possible, but not always.
+Sometimes, reinstating your policy is possible, but not always.
 You are also not refunded for any of the money you invested into the policy through your monthly premiums.

 Ask To Lower Your Coverage Amount

-If you’re struggling to afford the cost of monthly premiums on your life insurance policy, but do not want to let it lapse, lowering your coverage amount may be possible, but it depends.
+If you’re struggling to afford the cost of monthly premiums on your life insurance policy but do not want to let it lapse, lowering your coverage amount may be possible, but it depends.

 1035 Exchange